btwonion/compactspawners/README.md

 This is accomplished via merged spawners and automatic mob killing and storing

+## Roadmap
+- hopper support
+- performance improvements, especially cleaning up inventory-gui (own quick move logic)
+- optional custom gui
+- fix glass panes moving out of the inventory
+- improve design

 ## Other
 ⚠️ The development version is always the latest stable release of minecraft.
-Therefore new features will only be available for the current and following minecraft versions.
+Therefore, new features will only be available for the current and following minecraft versions.

 If you need help with any of my mods just join my [discord server](https://nyon.dev/discord)